secbitchris/optionscalculator/README.md

 - **ATM Highlighting** - Yellow background for strikes within $5 of current price
 - **Color-Coded ITM/OTM** - Green for ITM, red for OTM options
 - **Real-Time Data Integration** - Live prices, market IV, and Open Interest
+- **🔥 Real Data Only Mode** - Toggle to filter out all estimated values and show only contracts with real open interest from Polygon.io
 - **Export Capabilities** - CSV and JSON export with complete options data
 - **Responsive Design** - Works on desktop, tablet, and mobile devices